New Mexico Field Trips for Homeschoolers

 Once you discover all there is to see and do in New Mexico, you’ll understand why it is nicknamed the Land of Enchantment.
 With so much beauty and history, homeschoolers in the state will find no shortage of field trip ideas in New Mexico.
 Whether you’re family is the outdoorsy type or you prefer to stay cool indoors, you’ll find so many fun things to do with kids in New Mexico that you may not know where to start.

 To get started, explore this printable map of New Mexico that highlights where the capital, Santa Fe, is located.
 You can have your children locate important cities and landmarks to help them get better acquainted with the state.
 Make sure you also download the Time4Learning lesson tie-ins at the end of this post to help supplement your field trips in New Mexico.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Land of Enchantment.